Rhoana/topological-thinning/README.md

 6x6x30
 # segmentation filename
 segmentations/SNEMI3D.h5 main
+# grid size
+1024x1024x100
 ```
-where the resolution represents the imaging resolution of the dataset and the segmentation filename is a path to the dataset with the accompanying h5 dataset name.
+where the resolution represents the imaging resolution of the dataset, the segmentation filename is a path to the dataset with the accompanying h5 dataset name, and the grid size is the number of voxels in each dimension.
+Resolution and Grid Sizes are (x, y, z) format.

 ## Example Script